whatwg/web-history/README.md

 - [Ruby on Rails first released](http://en.wikipedia.org/wiki/Ruby_on_Rails#History)
   by David Heinemeier Hansson.
-Among other things, it becomes notable as one of the first Web-application development frameworks that provide specific support for XHR-driven Web applications (what will in 2005 start to referred to as "Ajax" applications).
+Among other things, it becomes notable as one of the first server-side Web-application development frameworks that provide specific support for XHR-driven Web applications (what will in 2005 start to referred to as "Ajax" applications).

 - [Web 2.0 Conference](http://web.archive.org/web/20041001091530/www.web2con.com/pub/w/32/program.html)
   first takes place in San Francisco, eventually causing the term *Web 2.0*